ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 * [Louisiana](http://www.wlf.louisiana.gov/louisiana-black-bear-brochures)
 * [Mississippi](https://www.mdwfp.com/media/news/wildlife-hunting/living-with-black-bears-in-mississippi/)

-## Recovery from Threatened Status
+## Recovery from threatened status

 The Louisiana black bear has improved in status due to the active partnerships of many private landowners, state and Federal agencies, universities, and non-governmental organizations.
 On May 20, 2015 we proposed to delist the Louisiana black bear due to successful recovery.